fanjum11/leos/README.md

 **In order to bootstrap this new learning approach, we use the Learn to Earn technique.** In this case, the learners are provided rewards on demonstrating proof of learning.

 There have been some efforts towards creating Learn to Earn systems.
 For example, Coinbase app has the feature whereby you can learn about a token or a web3 company.
-After that you are asked some questions related to what you learnt and if you provide the right answers you are rewarded some tokens.

-However, this approach is a centralized approach.
+After that you are asked some questions related to what you learnt and if you provide the right answers you are rewarded some tokens.However, this approach is a centralized approach.
 Coinbase controls all aspects of this learn to earn journey.

 In this project we consider a decentralized approach to learn to earn based on the Stacks platform - a platform that provides for smart contracts on Bitcoin.
 We use STX as well as a separate EDU token for this system.
 In the future, we expect this to migrate to a separate Appchain on the Stacks platform.

 ## WHAT IS LEOS